My 2024 Graphic Novel Recommendations

 Because I love drawing and good stories, I’m drawn to graphic novels.
 I appreciate the various styles of visual storytelling.
 And I love that they can be totally imaginative and out of this world, or depict real life stories.

 Joe Sacco’s work is a standout for his graphic journalism covering Palestine and Bosnia.
-Also, I highly recommend The Arab of the Future, which is a series of books that unfortunately have not all been translated from the original French.
+Also, I highly recommend The Arab of the Future, which is a series of books about a boy growing up with a French mother and Syrian father, mostly living in Syria.

-If you grew up in the 80s, love Star Wars and watched He-Man, and want to understand how your nostalgia has been fabricated, check out The He-Man Effect.
+If you grew up in the 80s, love Star Wars and watched He-Man, and want to understand how your nostalgia may have been fabricated, check out The He-Man Effect.
+It highlights the power of marketing and the influence of politics on shaping culture and buying habits.

-Side note: This Country and The He-Man Effect both referred to the political slogan first used by Ronald Reagan during his 1980 presidential campaign: “Let’s make America great again.”
-I didn’t know that.
-And history repeating.
+Side note: Though not related at all, This Country and The He-Man Effect both referred to the political slogan first used by Ronald Reagan during his 1980 presidential campaign: “Let’s make America great again.”
+I wasn’t aware.

 Ratings, If I Must